-ECN 355 Research for Business & Social Science Applications
+ECN 355 Research Methods for Business and Social Sciences Applications

-This course provides the students with an overview of research methods that are commonly used to support economic, business, public policy research and decisionmaking.
+(3 credit hours) This course provides the students with an overview of research methods that are commonly used to support economic, business, public policy research and decision-making.
 The course emphasizes business and social sciences applications.
 This course will enhance students understanding of quantitative, statistical and qualitative methods used in business, economics and other social sciences.
 Students will learn survey methods, sampling and probability distribution, statistical inference, multiple regression technique, time-series analysis and forecasting, and analysis of multivariate system using matrices such as input-output model, activity analysis, and simple linear programming.
 This course is writing intensive.
-Prerequisite: MAT 114, BUS 210, ECN 211, ECN 212, or permission from instructor.